JieRen98/JieRen98.github.io/_pages/about.md

 News
 ------

+[July 2024] One paper was accepted as a Gordon Bell Prize finalist by the International Conference for High Performance Computing, Networking, Storage, and Analysis (SC) 2024.

 [June 2024] I received KAUST Dean's Award for Fall 2024.

 [February 2024] I received the internship offer on HPC and Networking from NVIDIA Research.